 Legal Representation for Victims of a Slip and Fall

 Free Consultations • Available 24/7

 Slip and fall accidents don’t just happen by chance; they happen as a result of negligence and ignoring the safety standards that are required by law.
-Even though there are plenty of safety standards, codes, laws, and guidelines for both taking care of construction areas and current properties, people too often need the help of slip and fall accident lawyers to gain compensation.
+Even though there are plenty of safety standards, codes, laws, and guidelines for both taking care of construction areas and current properties, people too often need the help of slip and fall accident lawyers to gain compensation through a premises liability lawsuit.
 It’s been estimated that as many as 25,000 slip, trip, and fall accidents happen daily in the US.

 When a property owner does not properly care for and maintain his or her property, the situation can result in a tragic slip and fall accident.
 These situations can seem hopeless as you fight to prove liability of the property owner or manager.
 With The Carlson Law Firm on your side, there is no reason to be afraid of the matter at hand.
 A slip and fall attorney can help you recover not only physically but also financially.

 Common Slip and Fall Injuries

 More than 2.5 million older adults visited emergency rooms in the U.S. in 2013 after being injured in non-fatal falls, and more than 734,000 patients were admitted to a hospital, according to the Centers for Disease Control (CDC).
 Falls can cause severe injuries including:

 - Fractures: NFSI reports that falls cause 87 percent of bone fractures in adults ages 65 and up.
 Hip fractures are a common result of slip and falls among the elderly, but anyone of any age can break a bone in a fall.